 Once the preliminary planning stage has been completed, treatment begins.
-Several advanced machines, such as the gamma knife and adapted linear accelerator (LINAC), are used with stereotaxy to deliver very focused beams of radiation.
+Advanced machines, such as gamma knife and adapted linear accelerator (LINAC), are used with stereotaxy to deliver very focused beams of radiation.
 Actual treatment takes about 15 minutes to 2 hours:

-Tissue Injury.
-Radiation necrosis (total destruction of nearby healthy tissue) occurs in some patients treated with intensive radiation.
+Radiation necrosis (total destruction of nearby healthy tissue) occurs in some people treated with intensive radiation.
 Radiation necrosis can cause brain swelling and reduction in mental functions.
 The condition is treated with steroids.
 If steroids prove ineffective, surgery may be required to remove the damaged tissue.

 Chemotherapy uses drugs to kill or alter cancer cells.
-Chemotherapy is not an effective initial treatment for low-grade brain tumors, mostly because standard drugs have a hard time passing into the brain because of the blood-brain barrier that normally protects the brain from harmful chemicals.
+Chemotherapy is not an effective initial treatment for low-grade brain tumors.
+This is mostly because many drugs have a hard time passing into the brain due to the blood-brain barrier that protects the brain from harmful chemicals.
 In addition, not all types of brain tumors respond to chemotherapy.
 In general, chemotherapy for brain tumors is usually administered following surgery or radiation therapy.